SoloDevNZ/hashnode/cltsfipne000109l8gm6i9u8r.md

 # In Conclusion.

 I can now dive into the future of app development with Pythagora and GPT Pilot.
-I can now discover how these powerful tools are revolutionizing the way I create software.
+I can also discover how these powerful tools are revolutionizing the way I create software.

 Pythagora is a VS Code extension that uses the might of GPT Pilot, enabling me to efficiently build applications from scratch.
 But before I leapt into this installation, I ensured my system was ready.
-I used a Linux distro called Ubuntu and a virtual environment manager called Miniconda.
-Virtual environments are key elements to Python projects.
+I used a Linux distro called Ubuntu and virtual environment managers called Miniconda and venv.
+A virtual environment is key to many Python projects.

 Setting up Pythagora involved creating a dedicated environment and home directory.
-Following my step-by-step guide is how I navigated through this involved installation.
-GPT Pilot could enhance Pythagora by powering it with GPT-4 capabilities.
-However, I tweaked the configurations to use local language models instead.
-Sadly, there was a RuntimeError that stopped Pythagora from running, so I spent all day tweaking the settings that lead to a perfectly running installation.
+I navigated through this involved installation by following this step-by-step guide.
+GPT Pilot enhances Pythagora by powering it with GPT-4 capabilities.
+However, I tweaked the configurations to use local LLMs instead.
+Sadly, there was a RuntimeError that stopped Pythagora from running, so I spent the rest of the day tweaking the settings that eventually lead to a running installation.

 The combination of Pythagora and GPT Pilot signifies a major leap in the application development cycle.
 I wholly embrace a future where coding meets efficiency.

 I am now ready to start developing my own apps with Pythagora.
-This detailed guide ensured I had all the tools and knowledge at my fingertips.
+This detailed guide ensured I had all the tools and knowledge for a clean installation.
 Join me on my journey as I explore how Pythagora and GPT Pilot are shaping the future of code generation.
 Don't miss out on unlocking the full potential of these groundbreaking tools.
-I plan to dive in and transform my software development process.
+I plan to transform my software development process from "not coding" to "some coding".
+Eventually.

 Until next time: Be safe, be kind, be awesome.